tasleson/test-bd/README.md

 When testing things like `blk-archive` it's useful to create block devices that can procedurally create interesting data patterns to verify the tool is working as expected.
-This also allows us to create very large test block device (e.g. 16 EiB) which may not exist.
+This also allows us to create very large test block device (e.g. 8191PiB) which may not exist.

 ###